rokath/trice/docs/TriceUserManual.md

   - The direct trice mode is recommended for RTT.
 The single trice execution is a bit longer then, but the log is completely done in one shot.
 It takes about 100-150 processor clocks, aka 1-2 microseconds.
     - Info: All deferred trice modes are faster in the runtime execution but the Trice logs appear slightly delayed.
 You can finetune the Trices down to only 3 Assembler instructions **executable within 6 processor clocks**.
 See [./TriceSpeed.md](./TriceSpeed.md) as example.
 - For UART transfer add UART write functionality.
 The deferred mode is recommended for UART transfer.
-- It is possible to log over several channels parallel and to select an ID range for each channel.
+- It is possible to log over several channels parallel and to select an ID range for each tag.
 - An additional device, like local file, GPIO pin or SPI, is possible by providing an appropriate write functionality.
 - See also [./TriceOverOneWire.md](./TriceOverOneWire.md).